 Take a minute and write down a description of what you think will happen and why you think it.

 Will the cold tennis ball have a COR that is larger, smaller, or the same as the room temperature ball?
+What about the happy ball?
 Why?

 What really happened?